Jeanette Bolden

 Jeanette Bolden (born January 26, 1960) is an American Olympic athlete who formerly competed in the 100 metres.
 She was the head coach of the track and field team at the University of Central Florida.
 She is the co-owner of the 27th Street Bakery in Los Angeles, which is best known for the sweet potato, pecan and sweet potato pecan pies.

 World class sprinter

-She competed for the United States in the 1984 Summer Olympics held in Los Angeles, U.S. in the 4 x 100 metres where she won the gold medal with her teammates 100 metre silver medalist Alice Brown, Chandra Cheeseborough and Olympic 100m champion Evelyn Ashford.
+She competed for the United States in the 1984 Summer Olympics held in Los Angeles, U.S. in the 4 × 100 metres where she won the gold medal with her teammates 100 metre silver medalist Alice Brown, Chandra Cheeseborough and Olympic 100m champion Evelyn Ashford.
 She also placed 4th in the 100 metres in a time of 11.25 seconds.

 Bolden has suffered from asthma throughout her life.
 Her athletic career came to a sudden end at the 1988 Olympic Trials when she ruptured her Achilles tendon just moments after teammate Florence Griffith Joyner set the still standing World Record in the 100 metres.
 It was one of the most heartbreaking memories for her coach Bob Kersee.

 Bolden attended college at California State University, Northridge and later transferred to UCLA where she graduated in 1983.